-GASB Statement No. 66 enhances the usefulness of financial reports by resolving conflicting accounting and financial reporting guidance that could diminish the consistency of financial reporting.
-The implementation of GASB Statement No. 66 did not have an effect on the financial statements of the District.
+GASB Statement No. 67 improves the usefulness of pension information included in the general purpose external financial reports of state and local governmental pension plans for making decisions and assessing accountability.
+The implementation of GASB Statement No. 67 did not have an effect on the financial statements of the District.